 April- Highway Liquor Ban Imposed

-Only a few months had passed since the disputable Service Charge guidelines, did the government drop another bomb on the Restaurant Industry in the form the Highway Liquor Ban.
-Earlier, the Supreme Court had banned the sale of liquor within 500 metres of the highway.
-In a significant clarification, the Supreme Court included the restaurants and hotels located within 500 metres of highways in the Highway Liquor Ban as well, to be implemented from 1st April.
+Only a few months had passed since the disputable Service Charge guidelines, did the government drop yet another bomb on the Restaurant Industry in the form the Highway Liquor Ban.
+Earlier, the Supreme Court had banned the sale of liquor within 500 meters of the highway.
+In a significant clarification, the Supreme Court included the restaurants and hotels located within 500 meters of highways in the Highway Liquor Ban as well, to be implemented from 1st April.
 The ruling came as a severe blow to the Restaurant Industry as several restaurant hubs are located within and around the State and National Highways, including the popular Cyber Hub in Gurgaon.
+The liquor ban impacted the business of several bars and pubs, also leading to the shut down of several establishments.

 June- Reclassification of State Highways